SizableShrimp/EntityModelJson/README.md

 # Entity Model JSON
 This is a Minecraft mod for Forge which allows declaring entity models in JSON.
 It can be used to create powerful entity models both in mods and modpacks.
+**This is a 100% clientside only mod.
+Adding it to a server will do nothing.**

 For mods, entity models can be declared in JSON and shipped as assets in the final jar, with a required dependency on this mod.
 For modpack makers, vanilla and modded entity models can be overriden in JSON using this system.